 He shares lots of stories about Google’s culture and people development.
 We liked that he shares things that worked for Google.
 But also what didn’t work.

-In some of our content articles like be a better marketer and be a better online seller, we share thoughts on the behaviours that help in each of these areas, but these two ‘Google’ areas are fantastic business behaviours for any situation.
+In some of our guides like the ones on marketing tips and how to get more sales online, we share thoughts on the behaviours that help in each of these areas, but these two ‘Google’ areas are fantastic business behaviours for any situation.

 Finding the rhythm of your business.